Instructions for Authors

 - Include step-by-step instructions for teacher and student preparation for the Lesson, and for the materials, resources, and information needed to teach the Lesson.

-The authors must affirm that they either own the copyright to or have received written permission to use all copyrighted materials in all parts of their article and supporting materials.
-CourseSource applies the Creative Commons Attribution NonCommercial 4.0 International License to all publications.
-Under this license, authors retain ownership of the copyright to their article, but allow anyone to download, reuse, reprint, modify, distribute, and/or copy the article, as long as the original authors and source are cited and the intended use is not for commercial purposes.
-No permission is required from the authors or the publishers for noncommercial use of the published materials.
+The authors must affirm that they either own the copyright to or have received written permission to use the text, figures, tables, artwork, abstract, summaries, and supporting materials.
+CourseSource applies the Creative Commons Attribution-ShareAlike 4.0 International License to all publications.
+Under this license, authors retain ownership of the copyright to their article, but allow anyone to download, reuse, reprint, modify, distribute and/or copy the article, as long as the original authors and source are cited.
+No permission is required from the authors or the publishers for these uses of the published materials.

 Peer Review Procedure:

-All Lesson, Science Behind the Lesson, and Review manuscripts, and related educational materials, are peer reviewed.
+All article types are subject to peer review.
 Authors will submit their manuscripts through the online system at http://coursesource.msubmit.net/.
 Upon submission, the manuscript goes through an initial quality check by the managing editor or Editor-in-Chief to ensure that the article fits within the scope of CourseSource and has all required elements.
-After passing the initial check, the article is then assigned to: (1) the appropriate Course editor (e.g. Genetics, Microbiology, etc.); (2) two reviewers in the subject area who evaluate the scientific content and suitability of the article; and (3) a reviewer outside the subject area who evaluates the article for replicability.
-Reviewer comments are sent to the Course editor for collation and review.
-The editor will then make a recommendation to the Editor-in-Chief whether to accept or reject the article.
-Based on the extensiveness of the suggested revisions, the article will be: (1) accepted; (2) accepted pending minor revisions; (3) accepted pending substantial revision and a second round of peer-review; or (4) rejected.
-The corresponding author can usually expect an initial response within four weeks.
+After passing the initial check, the article is then assigned to the appropriate Course Editor (e.g. Genetics, Microbiology, etc.), who then assigns two reviewers to read and review the manuscript.
+Next, reviewer comments are sent to the Course Editor for collation and review.
+The Course Editor will then make a recommendation to the Editor-in-Chief whether to accept or reject the article.
+Based on the extensiveness of the suggested revisions, the article will be accepted with minor revisions, sent back through peer-review after major revisions or rejected.
+Once the manuscript is accepted, it will be sent to a Senior Editor who will provide copy editing and may suggest final changes to the authors.

 Editorial Review Procedure:

-Announcements will also be editorially reviewed.
-However, they are submitted by sending a word file (.doc, .docx, .rtx) to the managing editor at email@example.com.
+Announcements will be editorially reviewed.
+Please send a word file (.doc, .docx, .rtx) to the managing editor at firstname.lastname@example.org.

 All CourseSource submissions will be made through the online submission and peer-review site http://coursesource.msubmit.net/.

 - Create a user account: To register a brand new account, click the "New Users: Please Register Here" link on the home page.
 You will be asked to enter your Last Name, Email address, and Telephone Number so that the system may first determine if an account already exists for you.
 If the system determines you already have an account, your login name and a new, temporary password will be automatically emailed to you.
-If you need further assistance, please contact CourseSource Staff directly.
+If you need further assistance, please contact CourseSource staff directly at email@example.com.

 If the system does not find an existing account in the database, you will be directed to the registration screen where you can enter in your personal information and choose a login name and password.
 You may log in immediately after creating your new account.
 You will also receive an email with your selected login information.